hautonjt/data-pipeline/docs/pipeline.md

 ---

+# Error handling

-# Exercise - Dead Letter Queue
+## Dead Letter Queue

-Define PutFile processors to place failed FlowFiles into in order to create a Dead Letter Queue.
+Add a new PutFile processor to store failed events to disk in order to create a Dead Letter Queue.

-Define one for `parse.failure` in "ConsumeKafkaRecord_2_6", and `failure` in PutElasticsearchRecord.

-Set the directory to be a subdirectory of `/opt/nifi/nifi-current/state/`.
+Double click the PutFile processor and set the following property:
+- Directory: `/opt/nifi/nifi-current/state/dlq`

+Now you need to configure your existing processors to send error events to the dead letter queue.

+Hover over a ConsumeKafkaRecord_2_6 (doesn't matter which one), then drag its arrow to the PutFile processor, and specify the `parse.failure` relationship for the connection.

+Repeat for all other ConsumeKafkaRecord_2_6 processors.

+---

+## Dead Letter Queue (2)

+Now, hover over a PutElasticsearchRecord (doesn't matter which one), then drag its arrow to the PutFile processor, and specify the `failure` relationship for the connection.

+Also, drag the same PutElasticsearchRecord's arrow to the PutFile processor again, and specify the `errors` relationship for the connection.

+Repeat for

+This creates a Dead Letter Queue that will store all events that the processor could not handle for some reason or another.

 ---